• Home

 Somewhere in the mid-teens the rumor would shift to (or come to include) tabs from beer cans, presumably because suds were deemed a more adult beverage than fizz.
 The labels from beer bottles were also considered "sex coupons," redeemable with the gal of one's wet dreams.
 Provided the labels were intact, guys could claim their rewards from any girl they liked.

-Another bit of beer label lore also centered on the notion of a desirable outcome as repayment for, or recognition of, the skill it took to remove the label without tearing it.
+centered on the notion of a desirable outcome as repayment for, or recognition of, the skill it took to remove the label without tearing it.
 Some teen boys saw it as a sexual good luck charm, believing an untorn label indicated its remover would get laid soon.
 Conversely, teen girls viewed such accomplishment as a proof of their purity, intact labels proclaiming virginity.

-Though at first blush the "sex bracelets" rumor appears to be a 2003 phenomenon, it actually dates to the mid-1990s when it featured a variety of plastic items, including the liner circles from the inside of soda bottle caps (these would be made into bracelets by ripping out their middles and stretching the resultant rings to fit around wrists), the corregated little rings that held caps in place on soda bottles (these would be linked together to form the requisite jewellery items) and, yes, even the jelly bracelets of today's uproar.
+Though at first blush the "sex bracelets" rumor appears to be a 2003 phenomenon, it actually dates to the mid-1990s when it featured a variety of plastic items, including the liner circles from the inside of soda bottle caps (these would be made into bracelets by ripping out their middles and stretching the resultant rings to fit around wrists), the corrugated little rings that held caps in place on soda bottles (these would be linked together to form the requisite jewelry items) and, yes, even the jelly bracelets of today's uproar.
 Once again, the rumor was if a boy broke a girl's bracelet she had to have sex with him.
 These items were known colloquially (depending on where one went to school) as "sex bands," "shag bands," "fuck bands," or "make out bracelets," with the belief surfacing in North America and Great Britain.

 The pull tab and beer label "sex coupons" as well as the "shag bracelets" weren't real; they were wishful thinking codified into belief.
 Though the 70s were a hedonistic free-wheeling time, there were limits; girls weren't sharing their charms because they had been handed pull tabs or beer labels.
 As for the kids of the 90s, they weren't falling in with this over bracelets any more than their adolescent counterparts of twenty years earlier had over "sex coupons."
 Then, as now, young people wrestled with the heartbreak of adolescent desire, the devastation of liking someone and not being liked back or, even worse, not being noticed.
 How much simpler and less painful things would be if the one hungered for had to honor a coupon for a specific romantic reward when presented with it.